City landscape

 • Planners and engineers will learn from the experience of industry leaders about best practices and innovative methods to address the impacts of interconnected and interdependent systems and take advantage of system synergies to develop smart, sustainable, resilient and integrated solutions.

-• Programme Managers will learn the importance of addressing the long-term impacts of infrastructure and how to bring that awareness to their clients.
+• Programme Managers and Delivery Partners will learn the importance of addressing the long-term impacts of infrastructure and how to bring that awareness to their clients.

-• Public sector infrastructure managers and Delivery Partners will learn about the importance of a systems approach to programme delivery, about climate finance and available methods of financing infrastructure.
+• Public sector infrastructure managers will learn about the importance of a systems approach to programme delivery, about climate finance and available methods of financing infrastructure.

-• Researchers will be able understand the issue of practitioners to set the direction of future research to focus attention on quantitative methods and modelling that validates the data and models of interconnectivity of infrastructure systems, develop methods to achieve Net Zero emissions across all systems and develop an understanding of the systems approach to managing the implementation of infrastructure systems.
+• Researchers will be able understand the issue practitioners face to focus the direction of future research to meet practical challenges and quantitative methods and modelling that validates interconnectivity of infrastructure systems to develop methods to achieve Net Zero emissions across all systems and improve resilience across systems.

-• Academic and educationists who are responsible for improving public awareness about the impact of our infrastructure systems on our natural environment can do so with a better understanding of the practical and research issues related to the mitigation of these adverse impacts.
+• Academics who are responsible for improving public awareness about the impact of our infrastructure systems on our natural environment can do so with a better understanding of the practical and research issues related to the mitigation of these adverse impacts.

-• All parties, consulting engineers, programme managers, delivery partners and their public sector counterparts will have the opportunity for dialog designed to help them understand the needs and expectations of the other.
+• All parties will have the opportunity for dialog designed to help them understand the needs and expectations of the other.
 This will lead to better quality RFPs, choice of the appropriate programme management approach and create better structures for P3 financing and implementation partnerships.

 Benefits of Attending